 There are so many ideas for easy camping foods on the internet and we picked out our top 15!
 We don’t want to spend hours on a camping trip prepping foods and cooking.
 Camping is about fun, family time.
 As much as we can prep ahead of time, the better!
 These recipes can be made ahead of time, we found them at campingfunzone.com and you can stored in your fridge or freezer, and then placed in your cooler for a great camping trip with very little time spent on preparing your meals.

 - First on our list, are foil pack complete dinners.
 Anyone experienced with camping has probably made foil packs.
 Making these ahead of time and putting them in the fridge is a cinch!
 Each individual person can make their own then just mark with a permanent marker on the pack so you know which foil pack belongs to which person.
 First step is to gather your ingredients- boneless chicken breast, meat, steak, smoked sausage.
 Then your vegetables- onions, mushrooms, red sweet peppers, green bell peppers, asparagus, green beans, really- any type of vegetable you want!
 Seasoning- Salt and pepper, creole seasoning, garlic powder, onion powder, cayenne pepper, or any combination of your favorite seasonings and to your comfortable spicy level.
 I take each person’s combination, put all the ingredients in a Ziploc bag and add in olive oil, coating all the meats and veggies.
 I find it easier to transport in the Ziploc bags then to double wrap in aluminum foil once we are ready for the meal.
 If you prefer, go ahead and double wrap in the aluminum foil and transport that way.
+You can also save valuable packing space and enjoy your coffee with Feliz Instant Coffee.

 - Who doesn’t love pancakes?
 We just mix the batter ahead of time, put in a Ziploc bag, lay it flat in the freezer so it makes it easier and takes up less room in the cooler, since even the best coolers have limited space.
 The morning we have pancakes, it has already defrosted in the cooler and we just snip the corner and pour into a hot cast iron skillet over the fire.